BaiLiping/BLP/dailynote/2019/19March21.md

 dark place, can't see the road ahead, or seeing other's being valued unproportionally, remind yourself that you don't know all the possibilities and should focus on polishing a skill instead of squandering energy on things that are out of your control.

 There is a mental state when I am extremely productive.
 Quietly following the lead to see the entire picture.
 My goal is to be there for as much time as possible, that call for selfmanagement techniques.
-I would summarize every technique comes my way as they happen. the first and formost: look the other way.
-If a particular way of looking at things is not constructive, keep looking at things that way would only drag yourself into a quagmire.
-Look the other way, much like the mechanism to counteract the dominant force, such that a dynamic balance is obtainable.
+I would summarize every technique comes my way as they happen.